felipesoares-tech/felipesoares-tech/README.md

 </header>

   ## 🎭 About me:
-  - 📚 I’m studying systems snalysis and development in IFTM (Instituto Federal do Triangulo Mineiro);
+  - 📚 Systems Developer graduated from IFTM (Instituto Federal do Triangulo Mineiro);
   - 🖥️ I currently work at success systems as a backend developer

   ## *I am willing to collaborate as a team player building better code.* 💻